-Costa Rican national team manager Ronald Gonzalez recently revealed at a press conference (via AS) that the PSG star will be sidelined for a month due to this new injury.
+Costa Rican national team manager Ronald Gonzalez revealed during a recent press conference (via AS) that the PSG star will be sidelined for a month due to this injury.

 “Keylor [Navas] is an important player, but we have to be respectful of the opinions and reports sent by PSG,” Gonzalez said.
 “That’s why we have a medical committee.
 The doctor let me know that he has a dislocation in his right shoulder, which sidelines him for up to a month.”

-Navas will not only miss this upcoming encounter against Mexico, but this injury is expected to also keep him out of the international friendly fixture against the United States coming next week.
+Navas will not only miss this upcoming encounter against Mexico, but his shoulder ailment is expected to also keep him out of Costa Rica’s international friendly fixture against the United States coming next week.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.